-Develop your expertise with a Masters degree Massey has partnered with Weta Workshop to add a Master of Design (Entertainment).
-A new Master of Creative Enterprise is also available.
-Image credit: Zulu by Jeremy Hanna, Weta Workshop.
+Develop your expertise with a Master's degree Massey has partnered with Weta Workshop to deliver a Master of Design (Entertainment).
+Image credit: Delta by Paul Tobin, Weta Workshop.

-Travel and work on meaningful projects Producing a climate change documentary Subject to Change enabled students of Creative Media Production to film on location in Fiji, with assistance from the Ministry of Foreign Affairs and Trade.
+Travel and work on meaningful projects Producing a climate change documentary VAKA enabled students of Creative Media Production to film on location in Tokelau, with assistance from the Ministry of Foreign Affairs and Trade.

-Study abroad at one of Massey's world-class partner universities Fiona Yuen-Ling Lai (BDes) studied at California State University, Chico, USA in 2016.
+Study abroad at one of Massey's world-class partner universities Clara Glen, BDes (Hons) Industrial Design, studied at Munich